th3-z/kf2-magicked-admin/README.md

 # Killing Floor 2 Magicked Administrator
-Automated management and statistics for ranked Killing Floor 2 servers.
+Scripted management, statistics, and bot for ranked Killing Floor 2 servers.

-### Finished features
+### Player commands
 * !help - displays the help text in chat
-* !silent - toggles output in chat, administrator only command
+* !dosh - display the players recorded dosh and rank by dosh
+* !top_dosh - displays the players with the highest recorded dosh
+* !kills - display the players recorded kills and rank by kills
+* !top_kills - displays the players with the most recorded kills
 * !diff {normal|hard|suicidal|hell} - sets difficulty of next game
 * !length {short|medium|long} - sets length of next game

+### Admin commands
-* !start\_tc n command - repeat command every n seconds, administrator only command
+* !start\_tc n command - repeat command every n seconds
-* !stop\_tc - stop all timed commands, administrator only command
+* !stop\_tc - stop all timed commands
+* !start\_wc n command - run command when wave n is reached, negative values will count back from the boss wave
+* !stop\_wc - stop all commands on waves
+* !start_trc command - run command every time the trader opens
+* !stop_trc - stop running commands on trader open
+* !say mesg - display mesg, for useful in conjuction with other admin commands
-* !players - displays currently logged in player stats for debugging
+* !silent - toggles output in chat
+* !restart - immidiately restarts the current map
-* !game - displays current game information for debugging
+* !toggle_pass - enables or disables the configured game password

+### Other features
+Writting an server_name.motd file with pairs of %PLR and %SCR and enabling the motd_scoreboard option will put a live scoreboard in the motd.
+Enabling the map_autochange option will change the map to KF-Outpost if the server gets stuck on the same map with 0 players for 10 minutes.

 ### Planned features
-* !say mesg - display mesg, for use in conjunction with !start\_tc
-* !kills - display the players recorded kills and rank by kills
-* !dosh - display the players recorded dosh and rank by dosh
 * !time - display the players time logged in and log in count
-* Recording of dosh, time, kills over time
-* Automatically switch map after inactivity to avoid server stalling on a broken one
 * Count number of times each map is played as a metric of popularity, with automatic maplist section updating
 * Attempt to detect out of date maps and delete them to force re-downloading